Arkansas Valley Interurban Railway: Passengers

 Passenger operations in, for example, February 1926 were typically on an 90 minute interval, running between Wichita and Hutchinson with the Newton branch having a connecting shuttle meeting at Van Arsdale.
 The first car out of Wichita was at 6:00, and the last at 23:30 with thirteen runs.
 From Hutchinson, the first was 6:20, and the last 11:25 also with thirteen runs.
 A direct Newton to Wichita service left at 00:10, to arrive at 1:20 and with a Hutchinson connection arriving at 1:40.
 All these ran daily, unchanged on Sundays, but on Mondays to Saturdays a commuter run was made additionally from Wichita to Valley Center and back, leaving at 6:35.

 The Newton shuttle did not always have connections to both cities at Van Arsdale.
 There was a total of nineteen runs on the branch each way, including the midnight through special mentioned above.

 The company did not own trailer cars, and their motor cars were not adapted for multiple-unit operation.

 The 52.5 mi main line run usually took two hours.
 The 6 mi Newton branch took 20 minutes.
 The company advertised baggage accommodations to be the same as available on steam railroads.

 For rural stops, the conductor-guard on the car sold paper tickets, each of which was printed with a list of stops, dates and fares payable.
 It was the conductor's job to punch out the relevant start and finish of journey, date and fare collected.
 Strictly speaking this was a Conductor's Cash Fare Receipt for a single journey, because it couldn't be purchased in advance and return tickets were not available.
 Stops within the terminal cities were included in a single fare stage, which in Wichita started or ended at 21st Street where the interurban interchanged with the city's streetcar system.

 The little Newton to Bethel streetcar line serving Bethel College was a separate operation, and not timetabled with the two main services although it connected with Van Arsdale to Newton cars at the city's terminal station.

 Freight

 The company in the Twenties advertised a daily express LCL freight service, using its motorised box cars, as well as carload freight trains.
-However, the operation of the latter was hampered by an inadequate power supply and the voltage between sub-stations sometimes dropped from its expected 625V to as low as 300V.
+However, the operation of the latter was hampered by an inadequate power supply and the voltage between sub-stations sometimes dropped from its expected 625 volts to as low as 300 volts.
 This meant that only short carload trains could be run, or only one car at a time.